ngsiokun/SavorMeDeviceSensitive/CUSTOMIZATIONS_PERSISTENT.md

 - Use the same color palette and typography
 - Maintain mobile-first approach
 - Update this documentation
+- Test both frontend and backend components separately

 ### **When Updating Styles**
 - Modify the dedicated CSS files, not inline styles
 - Test across different screen sizes
 - Ensure consistency with existing design
 - Update this documentation
+- Use frontend-only deployment for quick testing

 ### **When Fixing Bugs**
 - Document the fix in this file
 - Ensure the fix persists through clones
 - Update verification checklist if needed
+- Test in both local and deployment environments
+- Use appropriate debugging files based on issue type

 ## 🎯 **Key Features That Must Be Preserved**